meganz/mpenc_doc/source/topics.rst

 We do not try to provide confidentiality of session existence, membership, or metadata, under any attack scenario.
-However, we try to avoid incompatiblities with any future other systems that do provide these properties, based on our knowledge of existing research and systems that approximate these.
-(We do use an opportunistic exponential padding scheme that hides the lowest bits of our content length, but have not analysed this under a strong threat model.)
+However, we try to avoid incompatiblities with any future other systems that do provide these properties, based on our knowledge of existing research and systems that approximate these. [#mlen]_

-We aim to directly provide confidentiality of message content and authenticity of membership, ordering, and content; and later a limited form of confidential authenticity of ordering and content.
+We aim to directly provide confidentiality of message content; authenticity of membership, ordering, and content; and (later) a limited form of confidential authenticity of ordering and content.
 An overview follows; we will expand on it in more detail in subsequent chapters.